notionparallax/blog/_diary-entries/2016-09-17-tropos-precursor.md

 I actually really care about this stuff, so I'm going to work really hard to make sure that the data we gather is used responsibly.
 I've been really shallow in this post (and it's already over a thousand words) so if you have any questions then go crazy in the comments or come and see me.

-TODO:
->Ben, To put in writing.
->
->We are not collecting any personal or sensitive information.
->
->We intend to keep the data anonymous.
->
->We will collect and maintain the data in accordance with the Australian Privacy Principles (see https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-17-australian-privacy-principles).
->
-> Suggest forms and signatures, from either BVN people or visitors, is overkill but visitors will need a concise summary of what we're doing for them to read and acknowledge as they collect to device.

 ---

 # What's these things?
 Are the Daleks coming?
 Or 'The why post'